tingsu/DroidDefects/README.md

-# We are not actively maintaining this repository anymore, you can take a lookt at our recent bug dataset [Themis](https://github.com/the-themis-benchmarks/home).
+# We are not actively maintaining this repository anymore, you can take a lookt at our new bug dataset [Themis](https://github.com/the-themis-benchmarks/home).

 # DroidDefects: A database of crash (exception) bugs for Android apps